Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

   }
 ```

 Then, runs and jobs having the status `queued` should be filtered out manually.
-Consider the [List workflow runs for a repository](https://docs.github.com/en/rest/reference/actions#list-workflow-runs-for-a-repository) and [List jobs for a workflow run](https://docs.github.com/en/rest/reference/actions#list-jobs-for-a-workflow-run) sections of the [GitHub Actions API](https://docs.github.com/en/rest/reference/actions) documentation for more information.
+Consider [List workflow runs for a repository](https://docs.github.com/en/rest/reference/actions#list-workflow-runs-for-a-repository) and [List jobs for a workflow run](https://docs.github.com/en/rest/reference/actions#list-jobs-for-a-workflow-run) sections of the [GitHub Actions API](https://docs.github.com/en/rest/reference/actions) documentation for more information.

 Also, the `GithubActionsSourceClientAdapter` should now implement the new `fetchBuild` method to match the `SourceClient` interface.
 The adapter should use the specified `GithubActionsClient` instance to fetch the build with the given number.

 #### Destination Client

 The `DestinationClient` is an interface for `destination` clients that provide abilities to store synchronized builds and interact with the database.
 As mentioned in the [Sync Algorithm](#sync-algorithm) section, the in-progress builds introduction requires adding the re-syncing in-progress builds stage into the sync algorithm.
 This stage queries in-progress builds from the database and then updates them after re-syncing.
-Thus, the `DestinationClient` should be updated with appropriate methods to perform required functionality.
+Thus, the `DestinationClient` should be updated with appropriate methods to perform the required functionality.

-The following methods are to added to the `DestinationClient` interface:
+The following methods are to be added to the `DestinationClient` interface:

 - `fetchBuildsWithStatus` - fetches all builds having the given status for the given project.
 - `updateBuilds` - updates all the given builds with new values for the given project.